marketempower/axiomtheme.com/content/docs/upgrade-guide.md

 ## Build and Preview Locally to Verify

 Build and preview your project locally to verify the CSS is displaying as intended.
-Tailwind v2 changed all the color values dramatically, so pay careful attention to shifts in saturation and naming.
+Tailwind CSS v2 changed all the color values dramatically, so pay careful attention to shifts in saturation and naming.